+The Free State also produces high-quality diamonds from its kimberlite pipes and fissures, and the country's largest deposit of bentonite is found in the Koppies district.
+The National Development Plan has intensified the mining potential that still exists in the goldfields region of Matjhabeng in the Lejweleputswa District as a job intervention zone.
 The capital, Bloemfontein, houses the Supreme Court of Appeal, a leading university and some top schools.
 Important towns include Welkom, Sasolburg, Odendaalsrus, Kroonstad, Parys, Phuthaditjhaba, Bethlehem.
 The charming village of Clarens situated in the rolling foothills of the Maluti Mountains.
 Some of South Africa's most valued San rock art can be found in the Free State.